wustlcse/FAQ/docs/index.md

 <span class="discussion-link"><a href="https://github.com//wustlcse/FAQ/discussions/9">Discussions View</a></span>

- Our school has a long history of automated checking of the courses you have taken against the degrees you seek to complete.
-John Russell, who directed Engineering Student Services prior to Chris Kroeger, had a program written in FORTRAN that would produce interesting rounding results, showing you had 3.0001 units remaining to complete your degree, for example.
-But I digress.
- We then had DARS (Degree Audit and Reporting System), but that was only for SEAS.
- Things are much better now.
 [WUAchieve](https://wuachieve.wustl.edu/) is a system Washington University bought to handle degree, major, and minor requirements across the university.
+It's used for "degree audits" of CSE degree programs (and most others, with Olin School of Business being an exception).

-While some programs are not yet on board, chances are you can log into [WUAchieve](https://wuachieve.wustl.edu/) and see what remains in the programs you have open.
-You can see the history of what you have completed, the courses that are currently in progress, and what remains to be accomplished for you to finish.
+You can see the history of what you have completed, the courses that are currently in progress, and what remains to be accomplished for you to finish each of your degree programs.
 Follow the directions on that site, and make sure the open programs it shows for you are correct.
-See elsewhere in this FAQ for how to change programs.

->  Because there is leeway in how some courses count, students in a combined BS and MS program may not see courses counting as they wish.
+Because there is leeway in how some courses count, students in a combined BS and MS program may not see courses counting as they wish.
 You should use [WUAchieve](https://wuachieve.wustl.edu/) as a starting point and then double check with your advisor.
-Once approved, the form you have on file for completing an MS degree in our departmental office is the most genuine documentation of what you need to do to finish.
->